uspgamedev/programming-tutorial/level_02/README.md

 You may have noticed that it is impossible to know how much life the Evil Smile has left.
 Make a lifebar.lua module that knows how to draw a fighter's life bar.
-Then draw the Evil Smile's life bar on top of or below it.
-Also draw one for yourself in addition to the numeric display.
+Then draw the Evil Smile's life bar above or below it.
+Also draw one for the player in addition to the numeric display.
 Choose wherever you think is best to place it.

 Stage 03